santiagof413/pokeAPP/README.md

 ├── main.ts
 ├── styles.css
 ```
-## Current Objectives
-The current objectives of this project include:
-- Build the Home page of the site.
+## Project Features Available

+Current version: **0.1.0** (2025-07-10)

+- ✅ **Home Page**
-- Build the navigation bar of the site.
+  A welcoming landing page that introduces the purpose of the app.

-- Build the Pokemon list page.
-- Build the Pokemon details page.
+- ✅ **Navigation Bar**
+  A reusable navbar that allows users to navigate between the Home, Pokémon List, and other sections.

+- ✅ **Pokémon List Page**
+  Displays a paginated and searchable list of Pokémon using data from the PokeAPI.

+- ✅ **Pokémon Details Page**
+  Shows detailed information about a selected Pokémon, including its name, image, types, stats, abilities, and more.

 ## By
 This project was created by **David Santiago Fernandez Dejoy**: